 Individual schools also host their own programs for faculty development.
 An example is the School of Medicine Faculty Mentoring Program.

 Each year the University undergoes a budget planning process and a capital planning process.
 The former involves a process where a committee chaired by the provost hears from all units around campus (both academic and administrative) about their budget needs.
 The budget is printed and published annually.
 In addition, the provost makes an annual report to the Faculty Senate on the budget for the coming year.
-While the economic turmoil of 2008 led to losses in the size of our endowment, Stanford is still fortunate to have an endowment that was valued at over $16.5 billion in August 2011.

 The University’s capital planning process is similar to the budget process.
-Units submit requests for space and building construction and these are decided by a group of staff and faculty and reported on annually in the capital plan section (pdf) of the University Budget book.
+Units submit requests for space and building construction and these are decided by a group of staff and faculty and reported on annually in the capital plan section of the University Budget book.

 Stanford University Libraries and Academic Information Resources (SULAIR) supports the teaching, learning and research mission by making information and knowledge accessible.
 The collections include more than 8.5 million volumes and documents, about 1.5 million audio visual materials more than 75,000 serials, and nearly 6 million microform holdings.